javocsoft/JavocsoftToolboxAS/README.md

 It is an Android commons utility library.
 For <b>HowTo</b> and <b>usage</b> see the [WiKi](https://github.com/javocsoft/JavocsoftToolboxAS/wiki).

-This library contains a set of useful functions, classes and modules ready to use.
+This library contains a set of useful functions, classes and modules ready to use for Android devices with API Level 14+.

 This project is a library for Android.
 While i was making my own projects i always tried to reuse the written code so i created this library.
 It was very useful so i decided to share it with all.
 The idea beyond is to make easier programming for Android :)